$0 Canada Parent/Grandparent Sponsorship Guide — Quick-Start Checklist

 If you arrived in Canada and became a permanent resident or citizen after October 2020, you have never had an opportunity to submit an ITS form.
 You are not in any lottery pool.
 You cannot participate in the PGP as currently structured because no new ITS window has been announced.

-For families in this situation, the Super Visa is the only available path right now.
+For families in this situation, the Super Visa is a primary available path right now.
 It provides authorized stays of up to five years per entry, with the option to extend for two additional years from inside Canada.
 That's up to seven consecutive years on a single Super Visa — not permanent residency, but a meaningful way to end physical separation while waiting for PGP to resume.

 Free Download